Dr. Leff’s Guide to Living a Longer and Healthier Life

 Of course, you can do everything right, and still get hit by a truck, or be the unlucky one that gets a stroke or cancer despite doing everything right.
 But you might as well do what you can to stack the deck in your favor.

-As to when to start an anti-ageing regimen, Dr. Sinclair is 54 and is on it, so it seems by the time you’re in your 50s you might want to get on board.
+As to when to start an anti-aging regimen, many of the researchers who are in their 50s are on such regimens, so it seems by the time you’re in your 50s you might want to get on board.
 You don’t have to wait until you’re officially a “senior citizen.”

 I’d love to hear from you if you have something to add or found this useful.